Hydraulic Passenger Elevators

 Under normal circumstances with regular preventive maintenance, many hydraulic elevators last more than 20 years before requiring major upgrades.

 Hydraulic elevators generally have fewer parts than traction elevators, which makes them easier to maintain and service.
-In addition, there are relatively few proprietary parts, which means they can be serviced by the owner’s choice of elevator contractor.
+In addition, there are fewer proprietary parts, so they can be serviced by other elevator contractors instead of the OEM.

 - Speeds ranging from 0.4 to 0.75 metres per second